funkydelpueblo/cahmaker/README.md

 cahmaker
 ========

-Java utility for printing custom Cards Against Humanity cards.
+Java utility for printing custom cards for card games involving black/white cards, and corresponding phrases on them, whatever card game that may be, especially ones with the initials CAH.

 External Libraries